-The Education Technology (Ed Tech) K-12 Voucher Program is a grant opportunity that was made available through a Settlement Agreement between California consumers and Microsoft Corporation in Microsoft Cases, J.C.C.P.
-No. 4106, Superior Court of California, County of San Francisco, Department 305.
+The Education Technology (Ed Tech) K-12 Voucher Program is a grant opportunity that was made available through a Settlement Agreement between California consumers and Microsoft Corporation in Microsoft Cases, Judicial Council Coordinated Proceedings No. 4106, Superior Court of California, County of San Francisco, Department 305.
 A separate fund (termed "cy pres fund") was established with 66 2/3 percent of the difference between the Face Value Amount of the Settlement ($1.1 billion) and the amount of issued and redeemed Consumer Vouchers.
 The cy pres fund amount, in the form of vouchers, is offered to eligible schools.
 An initial release of $250 million was authorized for the first cy pres fund.
 The cy pres amount is specified in the Settlement Agreement to be allocated 50 percent as General Purpose Vouchers (GPV) and 50 percent as Specific Category Software Vouchers (SCSV).
 Table 1 below provides a summary of the four K-12 Voucher distributions to date.
 This includes the fifth distribution made available in November 2016 for $11.9 million.
 The Settlement Claims Administrator will notify eligible schools and districts of vouchers according to enrollment at qualifying schools.
 Districts will have until November 30, 2018 (2 years) to submit receipts.

 Schools must purchase products or services that are eligible for reimbursement, and then the vouchers for those purchases may be redeemed for cash.
-The deadline to redeem vouchers from the fifth distribution (second cy pres remainder) through the California Ed Tech K-12 Voucher Program has been extended to September 25, 2015.
-Local Educational Agencies (LEAs) are encouraged to use the vouchers they currently have before this deadline.
-Please see the Settlement Claims Administrator Ed Tech K-12 Voucher Program Web page for more information.
+The deadline to redeem vouchers from the fifth distribution (second cy pres remainder) through the California Ed Tech K-12 Voucher Program is November 30, 2018.
+Note that all unused vouchers from earlier distributions are no longer eligible for redemption.
+Please see the Settlement Claims Administrator Education Technology K-12 Voucher Program Web page for more information.

 Technology Plan Template (DOC)